 If you answer yes?
 You’re all good, move onto the next question!

 If you answer no?
-Read our tip to try and reduce your energy usage.
+Read our tip to try to reduce your energy usage.

 When heating and cooling, do you check the temperature?